 Once you have the “|X|” looking correct, tie the twine at the back.
 (See image below for front view.)

-Cut a generous length of cotton twine and measure how long you want the loop to be at the top.
-This will be the part that hooks the ornament on the Christmas tree.
-About once around the hand seems to be a good size, but you want some extra length hanging off afterwards, as this will be the part that ties onto the long cinnamon stick.
+About once around the hand seems to be a good size, but you want some extra length hanging off afterward, as this will be the part that ties onto the long cinnamon stick.

 (I forgot to take a picture of this part, but you can see here how the loops look once you tie them on.
 The toothpick will be put through this part later.)